dscolby/MAPElites.jl/docs/src/developers.md

 *   All functions should include docstrings.

-    **  Docstrings may contain arguments, keywords, notes, references, and examples sections in that order but some sections may be skipped.

-    **  At a minimum, docstrings should contain the signature/s, a short description, and examples

-    **  Each section should include its own level one header.

 !!! note
     MAPElites.jl follows the Blue style guide and all code is automatically formatted to conform with this standard upon being pushed to GitHub.